scalameter/scalameter/home/gettingstarted/reporters.md

 Otherwise, it will have nothing to compare the results against, and it will not be able to persist the results if the tests are successful.

-We will get back to this reporter in the section on [performance regression testing](/home/gettingstarted/regressions/), where we show how to do performance regression tests on a concrete example.
+We will explain this reporter in more detail in the section on [performance regression testing](/home/gettingstarted/regressions/), where we show how to do performance regression tests on a concrete example.
 In the meanwhile, we note that a regression reporter takes two parameters, namely, the `Tester` and the `Historian`.